-Ordinarily, records sent to the State Archives must be packed in boxes with lids.
-The Archives usually accepts only paper records, which includes photographs, books, architectural drawings, blueprints, etc.; or records on microform, such as microfilm and microfiche.
-Records on other media, such as magnetic tapes or computer diskettes, are dealt with on a case by case basis.
-Procedures for transferring these records should be arranged on an individual basis with the State Archives staff.
+In general, the Archives accepts mostly paper records, as well as photographs and negatives, books, architectural drawings, blueprints, maps, etc., and records on microform, such as microfilm and microfiche.
+Records on other media, such as magnetic tapes or computer diskettes, are dealt with on a case-by-case basis.
+Procedures for transferring these records, or for records that cannot be packed in standard boxes with lids, should be arranged on an individual basis with State Archives staff.

-Reels of microfilm should also be packed in boxes with lids.
-Each reel must be in an individual acid-free box and each box must be labeled properly.
-The reel boxes should be placed in boxes with the labels facing up and in the same direction.
-A copy of State Form 52408, Microfilm Transmittal and Receipt - State Agency (file is in pdf format) should be filled out and submitted to the State Archives.
-Please contact the State Archives for additional instructions before sending it, or transferring any microfilm.
+Each reel of microfilm must be in an individual acid-free box and each box must be labeled properly.
+The reel boxes should be placed in lidded boxes with the labels facing up and in the same direction.
+A copy of State Form 52408, Microfilm Transmittal and Receipt (file is in pdf format) should be filled out and submitted to the State Archives.
+Please contact State Archives staff for additional instructions before sending the form or transferring any microfilm.

-Each box transferred to the State Archives must be properly labeled on the front (or on paper permanently attached to the box) as follows:
+Each box transferred to the State Archives must be properly labeled, either on the front or on paper permanently attached to the box, as follows:

-- box number and total number of boxes
+- Box number out of total number of boxes

 Box 10 of 13